A close up of groom and bride holding hands with champagne on their wedding day

 1. CELEBRATE

 First things first, celebrate your engagement with friends and family and cherish this once-in-a-lifetime moment before diving into wedding preparation.
-Popular ways to mark engagements are with a party or engagement photographs.
+Popular ways to mark engagements are with a party, a lavish dinner, or engagement photographs.
 Book these ASAP to build excitement with your loved ones.

 2. CONSIDER HIRING A WEDDING PLANNER